alessiograncini/Mistral-oUI-/README.md

 # How to run unity

 Please use Unity 2023.2.2f1
-Build the scene named "Mistral"
+Build the scene named "MistralSDK"
 Or install the .APK in the build folder